-The Malaga Fair officially begins with fireworks at midnight from Friday 10 to Saturday, August 11, 2018.
+The Malaga Fair officially begins with fireworks at midnight from Wednesday 14 to Thursday 10 August 2019.

 Gibralfaro (centre): Whoever climbs the Monte Gibralfaro Parador will have a privileged view over the whole city, although you won´t be not alone, since this place is one of the most frequented points of the city to see the fireworks.

 El Palmeral and Pier One (centre): Its proximity to the place where the fireworks are launched, makes the port a place chosen by many to see them without losing a detail.
 One of the drawbacks is that you must stand.

 La Coracha (centre): The south hill of the Alcazaba has similar views at a lower altitude than the Gibralfaro and has the convenience of being closer to the centre and the fireworks.

 Playa de la Malagueta (centre): Here usually take place the inaugural concerts after the pyrotechnic show.
 It is a very popular place, especially for young people.

 La Farola Lighthouse (centre): From this enclave the fireworks look as good as from the port or the beach of Misericordia, but here we can also enjoy beautiful night views of the city.

 A boat: It is one of the less frequent but more attractive possibilities.
 If you have the possibility of embarking that night, don´t hesitate.
 You will be one of the few privileged to see fireworks from another perspective.

 Hotel terraces: One of the sought-after places are the terraces of different establishments in the centre of Malaga, especially hotels, as for example, the Hotel AC Málaga Palacio, the Hotel Valeria and the Hotel Larios Room Mate.